M&J Trimming Product Glossary

 K

-Kilt Fin: A large decorative safety pin
+Kilt Pin: A large decorative safety pin.

 L

-Ligne: Standard button measurement
+Ligne: Standard button width measurement.

 M